uea-teaching/computer-vision-2022/lectures/epipolar.md

 $$

 ::: notes
+All one one slide.
-all one one slide - I think the epipolar line is the most useful of the epipolar geometry - certainly for point matching.
+I think the epipolar line is the most useful of the epipolar geometry, certainly for point matching.
 :::

 ## Epipoles {data-auto-animate="true}